skyfe79/Awesome/README.md

 - [babyagi](https://github.com/yoheinakajima/babyagi) - null
 - [TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
-- [transcribe-anything](https://github.com/zackees/transcribe-anything) - Input a local file or url and this service will transcribe it using Whisper AI.
+- [transcribe-anything](https://github.com/zackees/transcribe-anything) - Multi-backend whisper app.
+Blazing fast.
+Mac-arm optimized.
+Easy install.
+Input a local file or url and this service will transcribe it using Whisper AI.
 Completely private and Free 🤯🤯🤯
 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [chalice](https://github.com/aws/chalice) - Python Serverless Microframework for AWS
 - [Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [yt-whisper](https://github.com/m1guelpf/yt-whisper) - Using OpenAI's Whisper to automatically generate YouTube subtitles
+- [codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler with built-in NumPy support
 - [ml-stable-diffusion](https://github.com/apple/ml-stable-diffusion) - Stable Diffusion with Core ML on Apple Silicon
 - [iredis](https://github.com/laixintao/iredis) - Interactive Redis: A Terminal Client for Redis with AutoCompletion and Syntax Highlighting.
 - [memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python